-Cash outflows for landfill post-closure costs are already being incurred for closed cells, (a cell is a set area of the landfill) that has and will increase as each current and future cell is closed.
+Cash outflows for landfill post-closure costs are already being incurred for closed cells, and will increase as each current and future cell is closed.
 The long-term nature of the liability means that there are inherent uncertainties in estimating costs that will be incurred.
-The provision has been estimated taking into account existing technology and using discount rates ranging from 0.22% to 2.14% (2019: 1.68% to 3.77%).
-The inflation factor is the Treasury's CPI assumption with rates ranging from 0.83% to 2.00% (2019: 1.52% to 2.00%).
-The gross provision before discounting was \$9.74m (2019: \$10.08m).
+The provision has been estimated taking into account existing technology and using a discount rates ranging from 1.68% to 3.77% (2018: 1.78% to 3.95%).
+The inflation factor is the Treasury's CPI assumption with rates ranging from 1.52% to 2.00% (2018: 1.70% to 2.00%).
+The gross provision before discounting was \$10.08m.